 Platinum coins are one of the most rare two types of precious metals, alongside their sister issues in palladium (another member of the platinum group of metals, known as the PGM complex).
 Understanding which ones to purchase in an investment or retirement savings portfolio can therefore be challenging.
 You can rest easy that this page will clear up these issues for you by identifying the five most popular and important platinum bullion coins for IRA retirement accounts.
-Because this is a precious metals IRA website, we will limit our choices to the coins that the IRS allows you to include in a Platinum IRA.
-Such approved bullion pieces must meet the exacting minimum purity requirements of the Internal Revenue Service, which they are solely responsible for setting.
+We will limit our choices to only those coins that the IRS allows in a platinum IRA.
+Such approved bullion pieces must meet the minimum purity requirements of the IRS.

 These purity standards mandate that all approved platinum bullion coins and/or bars must attain .9995 level of fineness or 99.95 percent platinum purity.
 Besides this, the IRS also insists that the platinum itself must be struck by (and usually at) an approved foreign government mint.
 Finally, the platinum inventoried in such a retirement account must be real bullion.
 This simply means that it can not be thought of as overly rare, too collectible, or with an unnecessarily high premium over the spot price of platinum as dictated by the global precious metals markets.

 Some helpful guidelines: There are only two ways to add in physical platinum bullion to your particular precious metals IRA.
 You might do it with platinum coins or alternatively with platinum bars.
 You should know that there are real differences between choosing bullion coins versus bullion bars.
 The final result of your decision means that you favor precious and extremely rare platinum over traditional paper currencies.
 This will always be true, regardless of whether you arrive at the final destination of coins or bars.

 Below follows our recommended list featuring the top five global platinum bullion coins (which are not in a particular ranking order):